OpenITI/documentation/index.md

 runs Windows:

 -   Parallels (commercial): [parallels.com/products/desktop/](https://www.parallels.com/products/desktop/)
 -   VirtualBox (free): [virtualbox.org/](https://www.virtualbox.org/)

+NB: on the latest versions of MacOS, Wine and VirtualBox do not seem to work well.

+#### Installing the OpenITI mARkdown highlighting schema

 Once you have downloaded and installed EditPad Pro, take the following steps to install the **OpenITI mARkdown highlighting schema** (see